rikschennink/rikschennink.nl/_posts/2014-10-09-fronteers-2014-recap.md

 - Performance
 ---

-A quick, list based, recap of what was said during [Fronteers 2014](https://fronteers.nl/congres/2014).
+A list based recap of what was said during [Fronteers 2014](https://fronteers.nl/congres/2014).

 Links to the presentations will be added as they come available.
 I’ll update the content with references to resources and photos in the coming days.